 The Silver Lab is lively, fun and friendly.
 A great family pet, ideal for active homes.
 What makes the silver Labrador extra special is the dilute gene, which turns their chocolate fur into a pale silvery gray.
 But that attractive silver coat is also surprisingly controversial!

-Best selling author Pippa Mattinson investigates the controversy over silver Labradors and digs down to the facts!
+Best selling author Pippa Mattinson investigates the debate over silver Labradors and digs down to the facts!

 In this guide we’ll take a look at where silver Labs come from and how to buy a healthy silver Labrador Retriever puppy.

 As well as finding out why people can’t stop fighting over them!

 This is a BIG guide, so use the links to jump to the sections that interest you!

 - History & origins

 - Temperament and training